LichtargeLab/EAML/README.md

 This is a crude power analysis that samples the given cohort at various sample sizes, then calculates the significance of the average overlap between predictions from the sample and predictions from the whole cohort.

+*Note: This is a very slow operation that depends on the dataset size, sample sizes tested, number of replicates, and number of CPU cores used.
+Cluster computing is highly recommended here.*

 Required arguments:

 | argument        | type          | description                                              |